 Julia has particular expertise in environmental litigation and renewable energy.
-She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance and negligence claims related to contaminated sites and has advised clients on issues arising in relation to renewable projects, including under Feed-in-Tariff (FIT) contracts.
+She has acted as lead counsel on behalf of owners, previous owners, neighbours and environmental consultants in contract, nuisance, s.
+99 EPA and negligence claims related to contaminated sites and has advised clients on issues arising in relation to renewable projects, including under Feed-in-Tariff (FIT) contracts.

 Pesticides and Agribusiness

-Julia has specific expertise in pesticide registration, having advised pesticide manufacturers and distributors, about the federal and provincial legislation and regulations governing the registration and sale of pesticide products in Canada with the Pest Management Regulatory Agency, compliance matters, licencing and permit obligations and data compensation issues.
-Julia has also helped draft data compensation, supply, distribution, settlement and other agreements for clients, and has assisted with final offer arbitrations on behalf of companies under the PPIP regime.
+Julia has specific expertise in pesticide registration and regulation, having advised pesticide manufacturers and distributors, about the federal and provincial legislation and regulations governing the registration and sale of pesticide products in Canada with the Pest Management Regulatory Agency, compliance matters, licencing and permit obligations and data compensation issues.
+Julia has also helped draft data compensation, supply, distribution, settlement, formulating, repackaging and other agreements for clients, and has assisted with final offer arbitrations on behalf of companies under the PPIP regime.
 Julia has also assisted clients with what constitutes a normal farm practice under the Farming and Food Production Protection Act.
 In addition, she has experience advising clients on the registration and licence/permit requirements for fertilizers and with respect to food supply and distribution agreements.

 Real Estate Litigation

 Julia is a member of the Advocates' Society and the Metropolitan Toronto Lawyers' Association.
-She is also a member of Toronto CREW (Canadian Real Estate Women), is the Co-Chair of its Scholarship Committee, and a member of the American Bar Association.
+She is also a member of Toronto CREW (Canadian Real Estate Women), and a member of the American Bar Association.
 She is a member of the American Agricultural Law Association and Women in Agribusiness.
 She was a long-standing executive member of the Ontario Bar Association’s Environmental Law Section.
 A regular contributor to the Ontario Bar Association's Environews newsletter, Julie is a frequent speaker at professional conferences on a variety of topics including environmental litigation.